-On March 8, 2016, the Company entered into an agreement with Sun River Gold Crop. ("SRG") to grant SRG the right and option to earn a 51% interest in the Company's tailings project in El Oro Mexico.
-On November 9, 2018, the 2016 Agreement was superseded by a new Letter of Intent ("LOI") granting SRG the right and option to further test and, if proven economic, develop and operate the Company's tailings project in El Oro Mexico, through an indirect ownership of the Company's Mexican subsidiary, Minera CCM EL Oro Jales, S.A. de C.V. ("CCM El Oro Jales"), according to the agreement CCM EL Oro Jales executed with the Municipality of El Oro.
+On March 8, 2016, the Company entered into an agreement with Sun River Crop. ("SRG" or "Sun River") to grant SRG the right and option to earn a 51% interest in the Company's tailings project in El Oro Mexico.
+On November 9, 2018, the 2016 Agreement was superseded by a new Letter of Intent ("LOI") granting SRG the right and option to further test and, if proven economic, develop and operate the Company's tailings project in El Oro Mexico through an indirect ownership of Candente Gold's Mexican subsidiary, CCM EL Oro Jales, S.A. de C.V. ("CCM El Oro Jales"), according to the agreement CCM EL Oro Jales executed with the Municipality.

 The LOI was superseded by a definitive agreement signed in November 2018.
-In order to exercise the option, SRG is required to make staged payments totaling US\$300,000 (paid), over a period of fifteen months, commencing upon the date of signing of the LOI; bring the mine tailings properties into commercial production within 36 months of the effective date of the option agreement; and grant to the Company a 10% of NPI royalty on production from the properties.
-The definitive agreement also allows SRG to reduce the NPI payable to the Company to 5% by paying an additional US\$200,000 in increments of \$50,000 at the end of each quarter, commencing 18 months from the date of the LOI.
-SRG will also assume responsibility for the NPI payable to the Municipality.
-Upon making the totality of the staged payments and, if commercial production has been achieved on time, SRG will indirectly acquire a 100% interest in CCM EI Oro Jales.
+In order to exercise the option, Sun River is required to make staged payments totaling \$300,000, over a period of fifteen months, commencing upon the date of signing of the LOI (\$300,000 paid to date); bring the mine tailings properties into commercial production within 36 months of the effective date of the option agreement; and grant to the Company a 10% of net profits interest life of mine royalty on production from the properties.
+The definitive agreement also allows SRG to reduce the net profits interest payable to the Company to 5% by paying an additional \$200,000 in increments of \$50,000 at the end of each quarter, commencing 18 months from the date of the LOI.
+Upon making the totality of the staged payments and, if commercial production has been achieved on time, Sun River will indirectly acquire a 100% interest in CCM EI Oro Jales.
+As of the current date, February 28, 2020, Sun River has paid the Company only \$89,675 of the \$200,000 required to reduce the net profits interest to 5%.